hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 ```
 9. Reboot the router
 10. As soon as you read `Hit any key to stop autoboot:` press Enter
-11. If everything went ok you should have the following prompt :
+11. If everything went ok you should have the following prompt:
 ```
 ZHAL>
 ```